Unity-Technologies/ml-agents/docs/Mujoco-Unity.md

 * Set-up: Simple (OpenAI) and complex (DeepMind) Humanoid agents.
-* Goal: The agents must move its body toward the goal as quickly as possible without falling.
+* Goal: The agent must move its body toward the goal as quickly as possible without falling.
 * Agents: The environment contains 16 independent agents linked to a single brain.
 * Agent Reward Function:
   * Reference OpenAI.Roboschool and / or DeepMind